Federal Highway Administration (FHWA), DOT.

 Notice and request for comments.

-The FHWA has forwarded the information collection request described in this notice to the Office of Management and Budget (OMB) for approval of a new information collection.
-We published a Federal Register Notice with a 60-day public comment period on this information collection on November 12, 2014.
+The FHWA invites public comments about our intention to request the Office of Management and Budget's (OMB) approval to renew two information collections, which are summarized below under SUPPLEMENTARY INFORMATION.
 We are required to publish this notice in the Federal Register by the Paperwork Reduction Act of 1995.

 Title 1: A Guide to Reporting Highway Statistics.